Sir Alexander Baynham (1459-1524)

 Here Alexander would have been taught law, using moots and rote learning.

+By age 23, Alexander was part of an English army which was mobilised by Edward IV in June 1482.
 Led by Richard, Duke of Gloucester (who within a year would be crowned King Richard III), this force of some 20,000 men invaded Scotland in July.

 Alexander’s knighthood is recorded in a book of those knights who were made between 1413 and 1625, as compiled by Roger Glover (d.1588) – in the list for 1482, headed ‘Bannerettes made in Scotland the 24th day of July Anno Dmi 1482 … by the Duke of Gloucester’ in which he appears at number 13 of the 14 ‘Knights made the same day by the said Duke’.

-In 1483 (aged 24) Alexander married Margaret Vane, daughter of Sir Richard Vane at the church of St. Peter and St. Paul in Westbury On Severn [ insert brief details of Margaret’s pedigree ] .
+Also in 1483 (aged 24) Alexander married Margaret Vane, daughter of Sir Richard Vane at the church of St. Peter and St. Paul in Westbury On Severn [ insert brief details of Margaret’s pedigree ] .

 This Patent Roll entry for 30th (sic) February 1484 contains a “Pardon to Alexander Baynham, knight, late Sheriff of Gloucester, of all offences committed by him, all escapes of felons and all fines, amercements, issues, debts, accounts and arrears due from him to the king”.